 In some cases, an alteration to the established boundaries may be beneficial to the utilities and member.
-Any change of the PUC established territorial boundaries would require PUC approval.
+VEC will work with the member and public utility to determine who will serve the necessary facilities required for electric service.
+In some cases, PUC approval may be necessary.